sympy/sympy/doc/src/tutorial/preliminaries.rst

 language.
 If you do not, the `official Python tutorial <http://docs.python.org/3/tutorial/index.html>`_ is excellent.

+This tutorial assumes a decent mathematical background.
+Most examples require knowledge up to calculus level, and some require knowledge at a calculus level.
+Some of the advanced features require more than this.
+If you come across a section that uses some mathematical function you are not familiar with, you can probably skip over it, or replace it with a similar one that you are more familiar with.
+Or look up the function on Wikipedia and learn something new.

 You will need to install SymPy first.
 See :ref:`installation`.

 Alternately, you can just use the SymPy Live Sphinx extension to run the code